tintinthong/efficient-programmer/programming-list.md

 ## Work

 ## RShiny Psychology App
-- [ ] get bargraph to be stacking upwards
-- [ ] position ui so that different screen size
-- [ ] adjust number of score such that aligned with word (40 mins)
-- [ ] follow hugo random order
-- [ ] work on changing uneven list into data frame with `gather()` and `plyr:ldp()`

 ## Experience Platform
-- [ ] incorporate db with card posts using handlebars
-- [ ] extend filter features based on price, location
-- [ ] edit simulated data json to follow form post
-- [ ] make form post into transaction to check duplicate entries by name/email

 ## NBA Analytics Dashboard
 - [ ] make constant stream by api/ not csv